SoftInstigate/restheart-plugin-skeleton/README.md

 #### Get notified when container restheart

-The following command can be used to get notified on MAc when the RESTHeart container restarted.
+The following command can be used to get notified on OSX when the RESTHeart container is restarted.

 ```bash
 & docker-compose up | awk '/RESTHeart started/ { system("./bin/notify_osx.sh RESTHeart restarted") } /.*/'
 ```

-You can tweak the command for linux.
-Have a look at [this article](https://superuser.com/questions/31917/is-there-a-way-to-show-notification-from-bash-script-in-ubuntu) for some ideas
+If you are on Linux, you can tweak the command (`notify_osx.sh` is specific for OSX).
+Have a look at [this article](https://superuser.com/questions/31917/is-there-a-way-to-show-notification-from-bash-script-in-ubuntu) for some ideas.

 ### microD